Ali-Mhrez/insurance-records/README.md

 - **Other Tools:** Git

 ## Getting Started
-This is the initial version of the project.
+This is not the final version of the project.
 The latest versions are not publicly available due to their sensitive nature.

 ## Author
 **Ali Mhrez**